-The mild spell over the New Year did not last whilst industrial action by ASLEF commenced.
-Heavy rain swept south on January 3rd, followed by much colder temperatures.
-The first industrial action of the year saw strikes on January 4th/5th.
+The mild spell over the New Year did not last, heavy rain swept south on January 3rd, followed by much colder temperatures.
+The first ASLEF led industrial action of the year saw strikes on January 4th/5th, the ASLEF disruption occurring on two weekdays each week for six weeks.
 Heavy snow fell in the Far North on the 7th spreading south over the next two days.
-Many of the local Euston services were particularly affected due to a shortage of Class 310 emu's.
-Typical of many journeys on this day was the 17.15 Birmingham N.S. - Leicester, departure was an hour late, with Nuneaton reached after three hours, the Derby suburban unit lacked toilet facilities.
+Many of the local Euston services were particularly affected due to a shortage of Class 310 electric multiple units.
+The arctic weather destroyed the BR Euston/Broad Street - Watford Junction services, the Bakerloo service was suspended until the weather improved, the four sets of 1938 Tube stock laying over at Croxley Green depot.
+However the ASLEF operated Class 501 units blocked the Tube stock from operating on the days of industrial action.
+Typical of many journeys on this day was the 17.15 Birmingham New Street - Leicester, departure was an hour late, with Nuneaton reached after three hours, the Derby suburban unit lacked toilet facilities.
 25042 worked a service over the Crewe - Cardiff route on January 5th.

-The 8th also claimed a Barmouth - Aberystwyth dmu trapped in a snowdrift near Tonfanau, the few passengers spending a chilly night with the dmu until rescued by the RAF the next morning.
+January 8th also claimed a Barmouth - Aberystwyth multiple unit trapped in a snowdrift near Tonfanau, the few passengers spending a chilly night with the train until rescued by the RAF the next morning.
 A rescue train from the south became stuck south of Tywyn, whilst a snowplough sent from Crewe faired little better between Tonfanau & Llwyngwril, all obstructions were cleared by 10th.
-Further north at Talybont the leading vehicle of a two car dmu derailed, passengers were able to return in the trailing vehicle to Porthmadog, heavy lifting gear being required to re-rail the front car.
+Further north at Talybont the leading vehicle of a two car multiple unit derailed, passengers were able to return in the trailing vehicle to Porthmadog, heavy lifting gear being required to re-rail the front car.
 Near the Welsh border at Newport (Salop) the nighttime temperature on 10th fell to -26C, an English record, further north at Braemar the thermometer fell to -27.2C, equaling the British record.

 A late afternoon Manchester - Newcastle relief ran behind 25051 & 25152 on January 10th, one hopes the boiler in 25051 was operating.
 In Scotland an emergency timetable was instituted including the withdrawal of all sleeping cars and a reduction in the number of overnight services.
-The cold overnight temperatures on 11th crippled the push-pull sets with only two being serviceable, dmu's having to fill in where possible.
+On the same day (10th) Mk 3 sleepers were introduced on the Kings Cross - Aberdeen services.
+The cold overnight temperatures on 11th crippled the push-pull sets with only two being serviceable, diesel multiple units having to fill in where possible.
 The emergency timetable halved the Class 26 hauled Edinburgh - Dundee services, whilst the Glasgow - Dundee runs were cancelled except in the rush hours.
-The shortage of locomotives led to incoming foreign power being borrowed with a number of the named WR Class 47's being particularly well used north of the border.
+The shortage of locomotives led to incoming foreign power being borrowed with a number of the named WR Class 47s being particularly well used north of the border.
 The harsh weather stopped use of the BSC terminal at Hunterston, sufficient to divert the traffic to road hauliers, a matter which was not quickly rectified, causing an outcry from the local authorities between there and Ravenscraig.

 With no services running on January 13th/14th, two days of extremely low temperatures assisted in the formation of massive icicles in Kilsby tunnel, causing rerouting of service via Northampton.
 Further north frozen coal stocks created difficulties at various East Midlands collieries, with many of the wagon doors freezing solid.
 In the Huddersfield area large icicles and major ice accumulations in local tunnels had to be cleared prior to the re-starting of services on January 15th.
 From this date the weather eased although the melting snows left flooding in its wake.